MicrosoftDocs/memdocs/sccm/core/servers/manage/data-warehouse.md

 manager: angrobe

 ---
-#  The Data Warehouse Service point for System Center Configuration Manager
+#  The Data Warehouse service point for System Center Configuration Manager
 *Applies to: System Center Configuration Manager (Current Branch)*

-Begning with version 1702 you can use the Data Warehouse Service point to store and report on long-term historical data for your Configuration Manager deployment.
+Beginning with version 1702 you can use the Data Warehouse service point to store and report on long-term historical data for your Configuration Manager deployment.

 > [!TIP]
-> Introduced with version 1610, the data warehouse service point is a pre-release feature.
+> Introduced with version 1702, the Data Warehouse service point is a pre-release feature.
 To enable it, see [Use pre-release features](/sccm/core/servers/manage/pre-release-features).

 The data warehouse supports up to 2 TB of data, with timestamps for change tracking.
 Storage of data is accomplished by automated synchronizations from the Configuration Manager site database to the data warehouse database.
-This information is then accessible from your reporting services point.
+This information is then accessible from your Reporting Services point.

 Data that is synchronized includes the following from the Global Data and Site Data groups: